 PE219 Fundamentals of Rhythm, Movement and Dance.
 3 hours.
 Designed to familiarize Physical Education majors with the basic skills essential to efficient movement in sports and dance activities.
 Potential teachers (K-12) are instructed in the use of rhythm and dance fundamentals with particular emphasis on movement education.
 Analysis of "generalizations" inherent within motor performance which are transferable to specific sports and dance activities.
 Spring.

 PE221 Psychological and Sociological Aspects of Physical Education.
 3 hours.
 This course applies the principles and scientific methods from psychology to study human behavior in physical education.
 It also includes the study of the sociological perspective of sports in today's society.
 Students will explore achievement, motivation, anxiety, self-confidence, cohesion, adherence and leadership in sports and physical education.
 They will also examine sport-related behaviors as they occur in social and cultural contexts.
+Fall.

 PE230 Theory of Coaching & Officiating Football.
 2 hours.
 Theory, fundamentals, and officiating of football; includes team selection, organization, and strategies from the coaching and officiating standpoints.
 Officiating in intramurals may be required.
 Fall.